mttcohack/Unleashing-Productivity-with-Copilot/README.md

 - Design a prompt using Copilot Studio and the AI Prompt Builder.

 **Task:**
-* Create a quiz based on RBAC in [Copilot Studio](https://copilotstudio.microsoft.com "Copilot Studio")
+* Create a quiz based on RBAC (so you can ask RBAC-related questions in Teams using the plugin)  in [Copilot Studio](https://copilotstudio.microsoft.com "Copilot Studio")
 * Create a new prompt action.
 Choose Model and adjust temperature setting.
 * Define the input parameters that copilots, apps, or flows will use while invoking this prompt and refernce this for the prompt.
 * Test that the prompt works